 Ideas on how to handle specific concerns

 - Taking medicine is too inconvenient

 - I have a hard time remembering when to take my diabetes medicine

 - I don’t like taking my medicine

-- I’m afraid of the side effects of this medicine
+- I'm afraid of side effects

 - My medicine costs too much

 - I am confused about how and when to take my medicine